Effect of Spin Orbit Coupling in non-centrosymmetric half-Heusler alloys: Nature of band splitting and Spin Textures

 The cubic term in the effective Hamiltonian is included to explain the out-of-plane component $\sigma_{z}^{\prime}$ in the spin texture.
 The band structure without and with SOC obtained from the model Hamiltonian is shown with dotted line in Fig. \ref{fig:figure5}(a) and Fig. \ref{fig:figure5}(b) respectively, is in good agreement with the DFT band structure.
 The fitted Rashba parameter $\alpha_{R}$=0.38 eV$\mathring{A}$ and $\gamma=-0.32$ $\mathrm{\mathrm{eV}}\mathring{A^{3}}$ agrees well with the DFT estimate.
-Further the out of the plane component of ST obtained from DFT calculations are in excellent agreement with that obtained from the model Hamiltonian (see Fig. \ref{fig:figure4}(e) and \ref{fig:figure4}(f)) suggesting the robustness of the low-energy $\boldsymbol{k.p}$ model Hamiltonian{[}Eqn. \ref{eq:equation2}{]}. \\ The band structure around the neighbourhood of the L point without and with SOC for the s-p half-Heusler SiLiIn is presented in Fig. \ref{fig:figure5}(g) and (h) respectively.
-The band structure of the 8 electron compound has a minimum at the L-point in contrast to a maximum for the 18 electron compound due to the involvement of sp$^{3}$ hybridized state and the calculated Rashba parameter, $\alpha_{R}$ = 0.14 eV$\mathring{A}$, which is much smaller compared to the 18 electron compound.
+Further the out of the plane component of ST obtained from DFT calculations is in reasonable agreement with that obtained from the model Hamiltonian (see Fig. \ref{fig:figure4}(e) and \ref{fig:figure4}(f)) suggesting the robustness of the low-energy $\boldsymbol{k.p}$ model Hamiltonian{[}Eqn. \ref{eq:equation2}{]}. \\ The band structure around the neighbourhood of the L point without and with SOC for the s-p half-Heusler SiLiIn is presented in Fig. \ref{fig:figure5}(g) and (h) respectively.
+The band structure of the 8 electron compound has a minimum at the L-point in contrast to a local maximum for the 18 electron compound due to the involvement of sp$^{3}$ hybridized state and the calculated Rashba parameter, $\alpha_{R}$ = 0.14 eV$\mathring{A}$, which is much smaller compared to the 18 electron compound.
 The spin textures of the inner and outer branches around the L$^{\prime}$ point of the lowest conduction band is shown in Fig. \ref{fig:figure5} (i) and (j).
-In-plane spin components have a pronounced chiral spin configuration, whereas the presence of the out-of-plane spin component indicate the presence of higher-order k terms as discussed before for the 18 electron compound{[}see Fig. \ref{fig:figure5}(k) and (l){]}. \\ Since the point group symmetry of SiLiIn is identical to 18 electron half-Heusler compound CoZrBi, we can easily obtain the model Hamiltonian of the 8 electron system around the L$^{\prime}$ point, where the model Hamiltonian is,
+In-plane spin components have a pronounced chiral spin configuration, whereas the presence of the out-of-plane spin component indicate the presence of higher-order k terms as discussed before for the 18 electron compound{[}see Fig. \ref{fig:figure5}(k) and (l){]}. \\ Since the point group symmetry of SiLiIn is identical to 18 electron half-Heusler compound CoZrBi, we can easily obtain the model Hamiltonian for the 8 electron system around the L$^{\prime}$ point, where $H_{0}{\left(k\right)}=\frac{\hbar^{2}}{2m^{*}}\left(k_{x}^{\prime2}+k_{y}^{\prime2}\right)$ and the $H_{SOC}$ is identical to Eqn. \ref{eq:equation2}.The band structure obtained from the model Hamiltonian agree well with the DFT band dispersion shown with dotted lines in Fig. \ref{fig:figure5}( (g), (h)).
+The fitted parameters are $\alpha_{R}$ = 0.15 $\mathrm{\mathrm{eV}}\mathring{A}$ and $\gamma=-0.51$ $\mathrm{\mathrm{eV}}\mathring{A^{3}}$.
+The obtained Rashba parameter $\alpha_{R}$ agrees well with the DFT estimate.